LamininSolutions/mfsql-connector/source/procedures/spMFGetMFilesAssemblyVersion.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2019-09-17  LC         Update documentation
+2020-02-10  LC         New CLR procedure to get MFVersion from local machine 2019-09-17  LC         Update documentation
 2019-09-17  LC         Improve error trapping, add MFlog msg 2019-09-17  LC         Add condition to deal with scenario where CLR has been deleted